nqminds/manysecured-openwrt-packages/README.md

 📦 OpenWRT package feed for manysecured

 ## Usage
+### Toolchain
+Download the OpenWRT SDK toolchain from [https://downloads.openwrt.org/releases](https://downloads.openwrt.org/releases) for your hardware architecture and OpenWRt release.

+### Configure
-Add the following line to your OpenWRT toolchain/SDK `feeds.conf` or `feeds.conf.default`.
+Add the following line to the `feeds.conf` or `feeds.conf.default` files in the OpenWRT SDK toolchain folder:

 ```conf
 src-git node https://github.com/nqminds/manysecured-openwrt-packages.git